-Despite these achievements, there are challenges that need to be addressed such as need for strengthening the country's negotiation capacity and enhance collaboration of Tanzanians with other nations to promote local innovation, knowledge transfer and FDI as well as absence of mechanisms to strengthen the country's negotiation capacity and enhance collaboration of Tanzanians with other nations to promote local innovation, knowledge transfer and FDI.
+Despite these achievements, there are challenges that need to be addressed such as need for strengthening the country's negotiation capacity and enhance collaboration of Tanzanians with other nations to promote local innovation, knowledge transfer and FDI as well as absence of mechanisms to strengthen the country's negotiation capacity and enhance collaboration of Tanzanians with other nations to promote local innovation, knowledge transfer and FDI as well as absence of mechanisms with other nations to promote local innovation, knowledge transfer and FDI.
 Other challenge is minimal involvement of private sector to expand the mutual benefits.